thundernixon/blog2017/src/pages/09-01-18-things-i-learned-at-typemedia/A-few-things-I-learned-at-TypeMedia.md

 ### Random things

-* Try the HEMA breakfast.
-It's pretty cheap and good.
+* Go try the HEMA breakfast with a classmate.
+It's fun, cheap, and good.
 You get 5 items for 2 Euro.
-Fair warning: they do count everything as an item, including the little single-serving butter.
+Fair warning: they do count _everything_ as an item – including the little single-serving butter – so get some eggs and cappuccino before you opt for condiments.
 * Recycling is a bit hard.
-They do recycle glass, paper, plastic, aluminum, and drink cartons, but you just need to find the right drop-off containers.
-A few that were close to me were [here].
+The Hague does recycle glass, paper, plastic, aluminum, and drink cartons, but you just need to find the right drop-off containers, which is harder than it should be.
+I lived close to the center of town, and right near my house there were containers for glass and paper at [Bocht van Guinea 25](https://www.google.com/maps/place/Bocht+van+Guinea+25,+2515+MA+Den+Haag,+Netherlands/@52.0746688,4.3199311,20.32z/data=!4m19!1m13!4m12!1m6!1m2!1s0x47c5b71f67721047:0xdb686df277ee9184!2sHuygenspark,+The+Hague,+Netherlands!2m2!1d4.3203438!2d52.0717373!1m3!2m2!1d4.3200856!2d52.0747662!3e3!3m4!1s0x47c5b721fd5a663b:0x3ea576fa0b9ce305!8m2!3d52.0744537!4d4.3199184).
+Shamefully, it took me until my last days in the Netherlands to finally find that there were containers for plastics and drink cartons within a short walk, at [Paviljoensgracht 41](https://www.google.com/maps/place/Paviljoensgracht+41,+2512+BL+Den+Haag,+Netherlands/@52.0738111,4.3119617,19z/data=!3m1!4b1!4m5!3m4!1s0x47c5b726c628b179:0x6d43fefc8aa91740!8m2!3d52.0738111!4d4.3125089).
-* If you use something every day in your life before TM, you'll probably miss it if you don't bring it in favor of packing light.
-I particularly missed my travel coffee mug (surprise: I kept my coffee addiction in The Hague).
-I already do missed my oblique pen holder (surprise: there really is a fair bit of time for letting and calligraphy in the course).
-On the other hand, I also brought a musical instrument which I barely found time for.
-Packing can be hard.
+* If you use something almost every day in your life before TypeMedia, you'll probably miss it if you don't bring it in favor of packing light.
+I particularly missed my travel coffee mug (surprise: my coffee addiction persisted in The Hague).
+I also really missed my oblique pen holder for pointed-pen writing (surprise: there really is a fair bit of time for letting and calligraphy in the course).
+On the other hand, I also brought a musical instrument which I barely found time for, and I should have instead replaced it with more of my art and lettering supplies.
+Packing can be hard to get right!
+* I tried to budget for the program beforehand, and it was very difficult to know how much art supplies and printing would cost.
+I wanted to keep track in a spreadsheet, but this was difficult to keep up with the many unplanned or incidental costs.
+I got an estimate from a former student that it there was maybe 50€ per semester in supply and printing costs.
+I would estimate that it was closer to 150–200€ per semester.
+This was partly because I should have brought a few more things from home, and partly because KABK has incredible, very affordable workshops for printing and making things.
+I particularly fell in love with riso printing, though there were also options for screenprinting, laser cutting, 3D printing, metalwork, and more.
+200€ is spendy, but I found it useful to remember that KABK is a fraction of the cost of American and English universities.
 * When you've graduated and it's time to return home, close out your bank account and phone account while you're still in the Netherlands.
-Otherwise, you'll end up puzzling your way through customer service help lines on Google Voice at $0.19/minute (but if you _do_ end up in that situation, I've found that mashing the number keys is the surest way to get through to a person).
+Otherwise, you'll end up puzzling your way through customer service help lines on Google Voice at $0.19/minute.
+(If you _do_ end up on Dutch customer service phone lines, I've found that mashing the number keys is the surest way to get through to a person, and they have always spoken near-perfect English).